 Gerald Ford: Boxer

-Ford might not be our most memorable President; he was the guy who took over after Nixon was forced to resign due to scandal.
+Ford might not be our most memorable President; he was the guy who took over after Nixon was forced to resign due to the Watergate scandal.
 However, he was good enough at boxing to coach it at Yale.
 Well, not just at Yale; he was a boxing coach in the US Navy during World War Two.

 - James Garfield